borjaalbers/ComputerProgramming2/IMPLEMENTATION_PLAN.md

 ## Current Priority Issues

-### 🟡 HIGH PRIORITY: Sign-In Needs Testing
+### ✅ IMPROVED: Sign-In Functionality
 - Login flow is implemented
-- Database initialization is now fixed
+- Database initialization is now fixed with DB_CLOSE_DELAY=-1 for H2 persistence
 - Test users created: member_demo, trainer_demo, admin_demo (password: "password123")
-- **Action Required:** Test sign-in functionality to verify it works
+- Added detailed logging for debugging authentication
+- **Status:** Ready for testing - run the app and try logging in

 ### ✅ FIXED: Database Not Auto-Initialized
 - DatabaseInitializer created and integrated into MainApp